austinhuang0131/joinmatrix/guide.md

 * **Trust.** You get to actually trust the software you use.
   * Matrix is an open protocol, and most of its [clients](#what-clients-should-i-use) and servers[^5] are both open source, which you may contribute to!
   * You are welcomed to improve Matrix by creating new clients and/or server implementations, or by [reviewing or submitting](https://spec.matrix.org/unstable/proposals/) proposals.
 You can shape your platform towards a better direction!
-  * Matrix is of European origin, which breaks the American hegemony on chat platforms, since the United States is not exactly known for respecting data privacy or best practices.
   * Matrix is backed by the public sector, most notably by the Germans ([healthcare](https://matrix.org/blog/2021/07/21/germanys-national-healthcare-system-adopts-matrix), [army](https://element.io/case-studies/bundeswehr), [universities](https://doc.matrix.tu-dresden.de/en/why/)) as well as [the French](https://element.io/case-studies/tchap).

 Some other reasons that may be attractive: